 The examiner will ask four questions on the following aspects.
-The questions include knowledge of the previous grades.
+The questions include the knowledge of previous grades.
 The following are add-ons.

 - Syncopation

 - Metronome speed

 - Key changes (if any)

 For example:

 Question: Explain the metronome speed of this piece.
 What is the meaning of MM?
 Example answer: Ninety crotchet beats in a minute.
 MM stands for Maelzel's metronome.